Anushma02/Data-Analysis-Projects/SaaS Revenue & Churn Analysis/readme.md

 <br>

-**Recommendations:**
+## Recommendations

-1. Reduce churn among Starter and Professional customers through pricing and retention initiatives.
+### 1. Reduce churn among Starter and Professional customers through pricing and retention initiatives.

 Since budget cuts and pricing concerns are the leading causes of churn for these segments, the company should consider introducing retention offers, discounted annual plans, loyalty incentives, or feature-limited lower-cost options.
 These actions could help retain price-sensitive customers who might otherwise cancel.

-2. Increase adoption of annual billing plans.
+### 2. Increase adoption of annual billing plans.

 Customers on monthly subscriptions churn significantly more frequently than annual subscribers.
 Offering stronger discounts for annual commitments, promoting annual plans during onboarding, and encouraging upgrades before renewal periods could improve retention and increase predictable recurring revenue.

-3. Launch proactive retention campaigns before April.
+### 3. Launch proactive retention campaigns before April.

 The recurring spike in churn during April suggests that customers reassess software spending at the start of a financial year.
 CloudTask Pro should proactively engage customers during the months leading up to April through value-focused communications, renewal incentives, account reviews, and customer success outreach.

-4. Improve product and support experiences for larger customers.
+### 4. Improve product and support experiences for larger customers.

 Business and Enterprise customers often churn because of missing features, poor support, or competitive alternatives.
 The company should prioritise feature requests from larger accounts, strengthen customer success programmes, provide faster support response times, and conduct regular business reviews with high-value customers.

-5. Focus customer acquisition efforts on Business and Enterprise segments.
+### 5. Focus customer acquisition efforts on Business and Enterprise segments.

 Business and Enterprise plans generate substantially higher lifetime value and lower churn rates.
 Sales and marketing resources should prioritise acquiring organisations that fit these customer profiles, as they offer the greatest long-term profitability and revenue stability.

-6. Conduct deeper analysis of competitive churn.
+### 6. Conduct deeper analysis of competitive churn.

 Enterprise customers frequently cite switching to competitors as a reason for cancellation.
 Exit surveys, customer interviews, and competitor analysis should be used to understand which competitors are winning these customers and what product gaps need to be addressed.